Turzzzin/turzzzin/README.md

 <!-- Add Google Fonts Link -->
 <link href="https://fonts.googleapis.com/css2?family=Inter&display=swap" rel="stylesheet">

+# Welcome to My GitHub Profile! 👋

+- Hey everyone!
+I'm Artur, a coding enthusiast and currently a student pursuing Analysis and Systems Development.

 ## 📚 About Me

 - 🔭 **Currently:** Diving deep into the Analysis and Systems Development program as a dedicated student at FATEC Taubaté.